apache/trafficserver/doc/developer-guide/core-architecture/heap.en.rst

 *  An external string heap is being added and all current read only string heap slots are used.

+The mechanism is simple in design - the size of the live string data in the current string heaps is calculated and a new heap is allocated sufficient to contain all existing strings, with additional space for new string data.
+Each heap object is required to provide a :code:`strings_length` method which returns the size of the live string data for that object (recursively as needed).
+The strings are copied to the new string heap, all of the previous string heaps are discarded, and the new heap becomes the writable string heap for the header heap.

-Each heap object is responsible for providing a :code:`move_strings` method which copies its strings to a new string heap.
+Each heap object is responsible for providing a :code:`move_strings` method which copies its strings to a new string heap, passed as an argument.
 This is a source of pointer invalidation for other parts of the core and the plugin API.
 For the latter, insulating from such string movement is the point of the :c:type:`TSMLoc` type.

 String Allocation
 -----------------